Who broke Tommy Shelby's skull?

 The Attack:

 Tommy Shelby, played the talented Cillian Murphy, was last seen in the season finale of “Peaky Blinders” engaged in a tense standoff with his enemies.
 The episode ended with a cliffhanger, leaving viewers eagerly awaiting the next season.
-However, it seems that the fictional world of the Peaky Blinders has spilled into reality, as Tommy Shelby has become a victim of a vicious assault.
+However, it seems that the drama has spilled over into real life, as reports of Shelby’s skull fracture surfaced.

 The Investigation: